 Unless otherwise noted, all events start at the hotel meeting space at approximately 2:00pm.

 Topics include equipment use and maintenance, advanced creative field techniques, composition, lighting, special techniques, image editing software, special techniques such as panning and multiple exposures and critiques of your past or current work.
 These sessions usually take place after lunch when the light is least conducive for dramatic nature photography.
 Conditions and weather may cause us to vary from this schedule, but you can rest assured that all topics will be covered and your work critiqued.

 Unless listed in the workshop description, each participant is responsible for his/her own transportation.
 However, car-pooling during the event is encouraged both to minimize the number of vehicles at shooting locations and to get to know one another.

 Does the tour/workshop instructor shoot over the workshop

 The easy answer is yes.
 Joe will be shooting during the tour/workshop, but in a limited capacity.
 The groups need/wants come first and foremost.
 Joe often shoots right along with the clients inspiring them to learn to see an image the way he does.
-Much of Joe?s shooting over the workshop consists of field demonstrations that help to expand creative vision, technique and composition while on location.
-If you have any questions, please don?t hesitate to ask.
-Email Joe.
+Much of Joe's shooting over the workshop consists of field demonstrations that help to expand creative vision, technique and composition while on location.
+If you have any questions, please don't hesitate to ask.

 How do I handle lodging reservations?

 Our hotels/motels have set a block of rooms aside for our events.
 We recommended that you reserve lodging as soon as you register for an event.
-When you make reservations, be sure to mention that you?re with Joseph Rossbach/Creative Vision Photography Workshops to ensure you get our group rate.
+When you make reservations, be sure to mention that you're with Joseph Rossbach/Adventures in Light or Green Mountain Photography Workshops to ensure you get our group rate.
 Your workshop tuition will not be refunded if you fail to make reservations.

 Does it matter which medium I use ? digital, print film, or slides?